Preventing Prompt Injection with Type-Directed Privilege Separation: Background

-LLMs have demonstrated a strong ability to solve a variety of natural language processing tasks \dennis{[CITE?]}.
-This makes them a good foundation piece for building autonomous language processing systems.
-One approach is to allow an LLM to iteratively interact with an external environment through tool-calling capabilities.
-This design pattern is generally referred to as an \emph{AI agent}, and has become increasingly popular due to its ease-of-use and intuitive formulation \citep{anthropicBuildingEffectiveAgents2024, willisonThinkAgentMay2025}.
+Language models have demonstrated a strong ability to solve a variety of tasks.
+This makes them a good foundational piece for building autonomous systems.
+One approach is to allow a language model to iteratively interact with an external environment via a series of tools.
+This design pattern is generally referred to as an \emph{agent} \citep{anthropicBuildingEffectiveAgents2024, willisonThinkAgentMay2025}.
+The concept of an intelligent agent is not a new one, and predates the use of language models.
+For example, as early as 2003, \citet{russellINTELLIGENTAGENTS2003} presented agents as systems that map a sequence of percepts to rational actions.
+Contemporary designs still follow this characterization, with environmental observations acting as percepts and tool-calls serving as actions \footnote{In this work, we use the terms ``tools'' and ``actions'' interchangeably.}.

-A key advantage of the agentic framework is scalability.
-For instance, a series of enterprise-level agents designed to help with software engineering were recently released \citep{anthropicClaudeCode2025, googleGeminiCLI2025, openaiAddendumGPT5System2025}.
-Some systems, like Claude Code \citep{anthropicClaudeCode2025} and Gemini CLI \citep{googleGeminiCLI2025}, can operate on large code repositories and autonomously perform tasks such as refactoring, unit testing, etc. Other agents have been specially designed to solve basic computer use tasks such as web browsing, file searching, and more \citep{googledeepmindProjectMariner2025, openaiChatGPTAgent2025}.
-For agent developers, various methods provide the ability to extend the functionality of basic agents; one example is Model Context Protocol (MCP), a standard that provides agents access to third-party tools and services \citep{anthropicModelContextProtocol2025}.
+Agentic systems have become popular due to their ease-of-use and performance at scale.
+Enterprise-level agents such as Claude Code \citep{anthropicClaudeCode2025} and Gemini CLI \citep{googleGeminiCLI2025}, can operate on large code repositories and autonomously perform tasks such as refactoring, unit testing, etc. Other agents are specially designed to address computer use tasks such as web browsing, file discovery, and more \citep{googledeepmindProjectMariner2025, openaiAddendumGPT5System2025, openaiChatGPTAgent2025}.